A competitor of services like MindBody and RhinoFit, zingFit is fitness management software to help you run your fitness business.

 It’s convenient to be able to pick and choose which additional features you need, but be aware that ala carte style features can add up quickly.

-Plans can be purchased by month or by the year.
+You can purchase monthly or yearly plans.
 Annual plan purchases come with a free month of service.

 Credit Card Processing with zingFit

-In order to use zingFit software, you’re required to accept credit cards through a compatible processor. zingFit works with Stripe, First Data, PayPal, and Authorize.Net, giving you options to find the most competitive pricing for your business.
+zingFit requires you to accept credit cards to use the software.
+To do so, you can choose to open an account with a zingFit-compatible processor.
+Zingfit works with Stripe, First Data, PayPal, and Authorize.Net, giving you options to find the most competitive pricing for your business.

 Stripe and PayPal offer “flat rate” processing, which can be great for smaller businesses or those who are just starting out.
 Larger or more established businesses should consider looking at competitive interchange plus options.